Alex-Bolduc/rpg_server/project.md

 - `GET /characters/{name}`: Get a character by name

-- `PUT /characters/{name}`: Update a character’s gold, the class is immutable
+- `PATCH /characters/{name}`: Update a character’s gold, the class is immutable

 - `DELETE /characters/{name}`: Delete a character